-The Macy’s Thanksgiving Day Parade is a classic of the holiday season, gathering millions of viewers across the globe.
+The Macy’s Thanksgiving Day Parade is a classic of the holiday season, gathering around 50 million viewers across the globe.

 Bloomington-Normal was able to have a moment of representation during the iconic parade.

-The Gamma Phi Circus is the oldest collegiate circus in America, celebrating its 90th anniversary during its home show in April.
+The Gamma Phi Circus is the oldest collegiate circus in America, celebrating their 90th anniversary during their home show last April.

-During this show, it was announced that the troupe would be traveling to New York City to perform in the Macy’s Thanksgiving Day Parade.
+During this show, it was announced that the troupe would be travelling to New York City to perform in the Macy’s Thanksgiving Day Parade.

 During a practice at the beginning of the school year, circus Director Marcus Alouan and Artistic Director Ivan Stoinev announced who would be representing the troupe and the university in the parade.

-The fall semester was filled with hard work from the troupe, preparing and perfecting its routine for the big day.
+The fall semester was filled with hard work from the troupe, preparing and perfecting their routine for the big day.

 “It was, legitimately, a lot of blood, sweat and tears,” Less said.